SKuipers/gibbon-docs/introduction/guide-to-open-source.md

 It’s true, open source is made by programmers, but that doesn’t mean you have to be a programmer to use it.
 Just in the same way, you don’t have to be a mechanic to own a car, but it certainly doesn’t hurt if you’re familiar looking under the hood and making your own tune ups.

-It all comes down to capacity and expectations.
+<u>It all comes down to capacity and expectations</u>.
 If you’re willing to accept that the platform will hopefully meet lots of your needs, but doesn’t meet some of them exactly, then you don’t need a programmer to use open source.
 This is similar to closed source: you’ll need to work around what the software can and cannot do out of the box.

 However, if you really want the platform to fit like a glove and do exactly what you need, then you may need a programmer.
 This may be someone in your organization who already has coding skills and is willing to learn a new system, or someone that you hire on a contract basis.
 Open source simply offers the potential to adapt and change the platform to suit your school’s needs.
 What you change, and how extensively you invest in those changes, is up to you.